 COVID-19 seems as though it will be with the world for some time to come, and in many places it means that shelter in place restrictions are still in force, with employees working from home or having to take extra health and safety precautions if they work in roles that can’t be performed remotely.

 All of this uncertainty and stress caused by the coronavirus can significantly affect your employees’ wellbeing and mental health.
-Your company’s most important assets is its people, and your company’s workplace wellness program can assist your employees to navigate these challenges.
+Your company’s most important asset is its people, and your company’s workplace wellness program can assist your employees to navigate these challenges to promote and encourage wellness during COVID-19.

 A recent survey from Health and FIdelity Investments found that US employers have spent an average of $3.6 million on their workplace wellness programs, however many of the perks of the programs have been focused on employees being present in the physical office environment and are not always relevant to the current coronavirus situation.

 During COVID-19 you could consider the following changes to your workplace wellness program to ensure your employees are able to still access and utilize it:

 - Offer access to online workouts and fitness apps so employees can exercise while in isolation and while gyms are shut due to coronavirus.
 There are many different providers of these programs on the market and you can also organize bespoke programs customized to your workplace.

 - Provide simple pieces of fitness equipment such as dumbbells or resistance bands to help employees work out at home.
 When you purchase this sort of equipment in bulk you may find that you can get a wholesale discount.

-- Provide access to online counselling services for mental health, financial distress, relationship difficulties and so on.
+- Provide access to online counseling services for mental health, financial distress, relationship difficulties and so on.
+There are a number of providers in the market that offer these confidential services, with qualified counselors, and charge the company, not the employee.

 - Deliver webinars on a range of topics from healthy eating to stress management.
 You can make your own featuring employees who have the trust and respect of their colleagues.